Arrange to have an officer check your property over break

 - Officers are unable to check on individual apartments in large complexes.

-- Please do not register for the program if someone else (like a roommate) will be in your campus home/rental over break.
+- Do not register for the program if someone else (like a roommate) will be in your campus home/rental over break.

 Area covered by UA's 'Away from Home' service